Skip to content

 • orderFix (optional): a boolean value (true or false) to fix the order of this question if you have selected question randomization in HeatSuite settings.

-• value: the numerical value you wish for response coding.
+• value: (integer) the value associated with response coding.

 • color: The color of the option text.